 To insert an embedded chart, use the Insert option in the spreadsheet program you have available to you.

-To insert a chart sheet, right-click on the worksheet tabs at the bottom of the worksheet and click Insert, then Chart.
+To insert a chart sheet, right-click on the worksheet tabs at the bottom of the worksheet and click Insert and then Chart.